 Without the dedication and compassion of volunteers, we could not sustain the level of assistance to those who have experienced domestic violence or sexual assault.
 It is an investment of time, talent and caring that our volunteers offer… an investment that is priceless to our agency and our clients.

 How do I become a volunteer?

-- Volunteer Training Program – a 12-16 hours training addressing domestic and sexual violence, community resources, confidentiality and more
+- Complete our Volunteer Training Program, 12-16 hours of in-person and 12 hours on online mandatory training addressing domestic and sexual violence, community resources, confidentiality and more.

 What types of volunteers do you need?